• Skip to primary navigation

 Restaurant Secret Shopper Jobs – A Strategy To Eat For Free And Hack Your Food Expenses

-Last Updated on August 21, 2021July 16, 2019 35 Comments
+Last Updated on January 16, 2024July 16, 2019 35 Comments

-This post may contain affiliate links.Financial Panther has partnered with AwardWallet and CardRatings for our coverage of credit card products.
+This post may contain affiliate links.
+Affiliate Disclosure.This post may contain affiliate links.
+Financial Panther has partnered with AwardWallet and CardRatings for our coverage of credit card products.
 Financial Panther, AwardWallet, and CardRatings may receive a commission from card issuers.
+Some or all of the card offers that appear on the website are from advertisers.
+Compensation may impact on how and where card products appear on the site.
+The site does not include all card companies, or all available card offers.
 Opinions, reviews, analyses & recommendations are the author’s alone, and have not been reviewed, endorsed or approved by any of these entities.

 One of the common refrains you’ll hear from most personal finance experts is to properly manage your big three expenses: housing, transportation, and food.
-This makes sense – according to the Bureau of Labor Statistics, these three expenses account for 62% of your typical household’s yearly spending.
+This makes sense – according to the Bureau of Labor Statistics, these three expenses account for over 60% of your typical household’s yearly spending.
 If you can keep these three expenses under control, you should find yourself in a better financial position compared to most people.

 • Housing – Live in cheaper and smaller places.
 Or house hack to reduce your housing expenses, such as by living with roommates, renting out a room in your house on Airbnb, or living in a multi-unit property and renting out the other units.